Today On The Podcast, We Interview Co-Founder Of Blooom, Chris Costello!

 Chris Costello: 13:35

 Our best guests are.
 Best advice is if you’ve got three decades to invest this money, here’s how your allocation should look, but if you want to tweak that, here you go and we give them this really intuitive slider where they can adjust and maybe they can go less aggressive or more aggressive if they want.
+Bloom reviews so far have been very positive.
 A lot of our clients don’t change in.
 A lot of our clients are coming to us because they recognize they need help, they need advice, and so usually they go with what we’ve recommended, but.
 But to answer your question, how do we ascertain what somebody’s risk preferences are?
 We use a slider tool when they’re going through that free analysis.

 Casey Stubbs: 14:18